 Edinburgh Festival, Bruckner Te Deum with Philippe Herreweghe © seenandheard-international.com Simon Thompson – 21 Aug.
 2012

-Maximilian Schmitt discovered his love for music at a young age with the Regensburger Domspatzen (the cathedral boys’ choir).
-From 1999 he studied song with Professor Anke Eggers at the Berlin University of Performing Arts.
+Maximilian Schmitt discovered his love of music when he was a young member of the Regensburger Domspatzen Boys' Choir.
+He studied singing with Roland Hermann and Prof. Anke Eggers at the Berlin University of the Arts.
 In 2005 and 2006 he was a member of the Young Ensemble of the Bavarian State Opera in Munich.